sctthrvy/fdd/README.md

 A daemon to create and pass descriptors to processes.

-The main motivation of fdd is allowing an under privileged processes to obtain raw and packet sockets, however it may also support some other dangerous tasks (such as opening arbitrary files).
+The main motivation of fdd is allowing under privileged processes to obtain raw and packet sockets, however it may also support some other dangerous tasks (such as opening arbitrary files).